Timeline

 1994

 The Developer appealed directly to the Minister for Planning for approval of the rejected tourism site which was to become Lot 227.
-This was gained despite advice against the development from the Council, Ministry for planning and a Government technical advisory group.
+This was gained despite advice against the development from the council, ministry for planning and a government technical advisory group.
 The Minister ordered a new land zone be created to accommodate this development.
-Popular support demonstrated in a youth rally led to the land use being converted from a hotel to a lodge/ chalets for 200-300 people.
+Popular support demonstrated in a youth rally led to the land use being converted from a hotel to a lodge/ chalets for 120 beds.

 1995